 First, you’ll need:

-- A 4- or 6-inch elastic bandage depending on how large your knee and leg is.
-Ace or any other brand should do just fine.
+- A 4- or 6-inch elastic bandage depending on how large your knee and leg are.
+Ace or any other brand should do fine.

 - Locks.
 Some brands come with velcro, some with metal clips, while some you’ll need tape.
-I personally prefer velcros for their convenience but either of these locks should be alright as long as you’re able to secure the bandage.
+I prefer velcros because of their convenience.
+But, either of these locks should be alright as long as you’re able to secure the bandage.

 - Slightly bend your knee.
 About 25 degrees is what you’re after.
 A physical therapist will treat your knee in this position because it’s where there’s the least amount of contact between the bones of your joint.